Summary of Significant Accounting Policies

 Basis of Presentation

-During the six months ended June 30, 2019, the Company incurred a loss attributable to PAVmed common stockholders of $7.3 million, and negative cash flows from operating activities of $6.4 million.
-As of June 30, 2019, the Company had negative working capital of $1.9 million inclusive of approximately $6.8 million of the estimated fair value of the Senior Secured Convertible Note classified as a current liability and approximately $6.9 million of cash.
+The Company incurred a net loss attributable to PAVmed Inc. common stockholders of approximately $18.8 million and net cash flows used in operating activities of approximately $8.8 million for the year ended December 31, 2018.
+As of December 31, 2018, the Company had an accumulated deficit of approximately $37.0 million and negative working capital of approximately $2.5 million, with such working capital inclusive of approximately $7.9 million of the Senior Secured Convertible Note classified as a current liability and approximately $8.2 million of cash.

-The Company anticipates incurring operating losses and does not expect to experience positive cash flows from operating activities and may continue to incur operating losses as it completes the development of its products, seeks regulatory approvals and clearances of such products, and begin to commercially market such products.
-These factors, which have existed since inception, are expected to continue, and raise substantial doubt about the Company’s ability to continue as a going concern within one year after the date the accompanying condensed consolidated financial statements are issued.
+The Company anticipates incurring operating losses and does not expect to experience positive cash flows from operating activities and may continue to incur operating losses for the next several years as it completes the development of its products, seeks regulatory approvals and clearances of such products, and begin to commercially market such products.
+These factors, which have existed since inception, are expected to continue, and raise substantial doubt about the Company’s ability to continue as a going concern within one year after the date the accompanying consolidated financial statements are issued.

 The Company’s ability to fund its operations is dependent upon management’s plans, which include raising additional capital, refinance the debt upon maturity, obtaining regulatory approvals for its products currently under development, commercializing and generating revenues from products currently under development, and continuing to control expenses.
 However, there is no assurance the Company will be successful in these efforts.